eclipse-tractusx/portal-assets/docs/Style-Guide/Static_Page_Template.md

 #### Enhancing an existing page

-For enhancing an existing page, the asset files insidide the asset repo => /public/assets/content/de/.... need to get enhanced.
+For enhancing an existing page, the asset files inside the assets repo => /public/assets/content/de/.... need to get enhanced.
 Please ensure that you extend all language files and not only one.

 By adding a new template (as mentioned above) inside the content files, the portal page will get automatically extended by the new content.